oodler577/tprc-2024-science-track-survey/survey.md

  - yes
  - no

-4. If `yes` to #2, what topics are are you considering?
+4. If `yes` to #2, what topics are you considering?

 (text field)

-6. Rank your prefernce for Track availability:
+6. Rank your preference for Track availability:

  - Every day of the conference, same as the Perl and Raku tracks
  - Only on some of the days